 Q: I render services for an EI participant that has insurance.
 I am an out of network provider.
 What should I do?

 A: Before rendering services to EI participants that have insurance coverage, the provider is required to contact the insurance company to verify benefits (including in or out of network benefits).
 If the insurance company does not have out of network benefits, contact the Service Coordinator.
 The Service Coordinator will attempt to find another provider that is available to see the child and is in network with the child’s insurance policy.
 If the Service Coordinator is unsuccessful he/she will submit a request to the Central Billing Office for a waiver so that the out of network provider can render services but not bill insurance.
 The provider listed on the waiver would bill directly to the Central Billing Office.

 Q: An insurance company requires that a pre-certification be done.
 What is the billing process to the CBO for this scenario?

 A: Providers are always required to follow insurance guidelines.
-The provider should send to the insurance all of the required information to obtain pre-certification.
+The provider should send all of the required information to obtain pre-certification to the insurance company.
 Services with the EI participant should not begin until the insurance has responded by approving or denying the services.
-Upon receipt of the approval/denial letter from the insurance the provider would begin services and begin billing to insurance.
+Upon receipt of the approval/denial letter from the insurance company, the provider would begin services and begin billing to insurance.
 Upon receipt of the insurance EOB for the date of services rendered and billed to insurance, the provider would send the claim form, insurance EOB and a copy of the approval/denial letter to the CBO for payment consideration.